 After briefly working for Kaiser Permanente Southern California Permanente Medical Group (2012-2014), Dr. Wen joined the Division of Pediatric Critical Care at NYU School of Medicine (2014-2019).
 He assumed the role of Bellevue Hospital PICU medical director (2015-2019) and helped to expand Bellevue's Pediatric Trauma Program and Pediatric Critical Care Transport Services for the New York City (NYC) public hospital system, NYC Health & Hospitals.

-At Stanford University School of Medicine, Dr. Wen is in charge of Regional Pediatric Critical Care Outreach with a goal to expand the Stanford Children’s Health network in the Greater San Francisco Bay Area.
+At Stanford University School of Medicine, Dr. Wen is in charge of Regional Pediatric Critical Care Outreach with a goal to promote medical education and expand the Stanford Children’s Health network to include all sick children in need of high quality care.
 Dr. Wen provides clinical services at both John Muir Medical Center and Lucile Packard Children’s Hospital.

 Clinical Associate Professor, Pediatrics - Critical Care

-Board Certification: Pediatric Critical Care Medicine, American Board of Pediatrics (2014)
+Board Certification: American Board of Pediatrics, Pediatric Critical Care Medicine (2014)

 Fellowship: UCLA Pediatric Critical Care Medicine Fellowship (2012) CA